 Foot arthritis is easiest to treat in early stages when it’s possible to slow down the progression of arthritis.
 Treatment options may include anti-inflammatory medication, arch supports for your shoes, or physical therapy.
-In severe cases of foot arthritis, you may need foot surgery to reshape or replace the bones in the affected foot joint.
+In severe cases of foot arthritis, you may need surgery to reshape or replace the bones in the affected foot joint.
 Your foot specialist will work with you to develop a treatment plan that will work best for you.

 Foot tendon reconstruction is a procedure to repair torn tendons, such as an Achilles heel tear.
 If you have a torn tendon in your foot, your foot physician will recommend a treatment option based on the severity of your tear.
 For less severe tears, you may just need sutures, or stitches, to repair the tear.
 If you have an intense tear, your doctor will use tendon tissue grafts, taken either from elsewhere in the leg or from a tissue bank, to reconstruct the torn tendon.
 After surgery, you will need to stay off of your foot for at least six weeks.
 Then, you’ll be able to begin walking with a boot on your foot.

 Foot fractures can be diagnosed using imaging, such as x-rays.
 If you have a foot fracture, your foot physician will develop a treatment plan based on the severity of your injury.
 Nonsurgical treatment options may include a short cast or special shoe.
 If you have a more severe foot fracture, your foot doctor may recommend surgery, called open reduction internal fixation (ORIF), to get you back on your feet.
-If ORIF surgery is needed, a foot surgeon may use plates, screws, pins, staples, or tension bands to hold the bones in place.
+During this procedure, a foot surgeon may use plates, screws, pins, staples, or tension bands to hold the bones in place.
 Physical therapy will be important for your recovery.